Law Offices of Slosser, Hudgins, Struse & Freund, P.L.C.

 What is Continuing Trust?

 Sometimes parents have concerns about specific children and their patterns of behavior, such as drug use or a wasteful nature, and wish to benefit the children without allowing them free access to do whatever they want with the money.
-Similarly, parents or grandparents may have concerns about minor children and the effect a substantial inheritance can have on their work ethic and motivation.
+Similarly, parents and grandparents may have concerns about minor children and the effect a substantial inheritance can have on their work ethic and motivation.
 Alternately, you may wish to limit certain amounts set aside for children, grandchildren, or other beneficiaries to specific purposes, such as education.

 What is a Generation Skipping Trust?

 It should be noted that there is some confusing terminology as to Generation Skipping Trusts, or GST's.
-The "Skipping" does not mean that the child for whom the trust is held does not benefit from the Trust.
-It is possible to give a child almost complete control and benefit from such a trust, but rather, the Skipping refers to the fact that the Trust will not be subject to estate tax at the child's death.
+The "Skipping" does not mean that the child for whom the trust is held does not benefit from the trust.
+It is possible to give a child almost complete control and benefit from such a trust, but rather, the Skipping refers to the fact that the trust will not be subject to estate tax at the child's death.

-For instance, a Generation Skipping Trust could be established for the benefit of a couple's child, rather than outright distribution.
+For example, a Generation Skipping Trust could be established for the benefit of a couple's child, rather than outright distribution.
 The child could act as her own Trustee, manage the trust assets, and distribute to herself whatever assets she felt was necessary.
 At her death, the assets could be distributed as she set forth in her Will.
 Effectively, she has almost as much control as she would have had she received the assets outright.

-The advantages are that these assets would not be taxed in the child's estate at her death, because of the trust arrangement.
+The advantages are that these assets would not be taxed in the child's estate at her death because of the trust arrangement.
 The basic rationale is similar to that of a Credit Shelter Trust.

 What is an Irrevocable Trust?

-Common Irrevocable Trusts include an Irrevocable Life Insurance Trust (ILIT), a Qualified Personal Residence Trust (QPRT), and a Charitable Remainder Trust (CRT).
+Common Irrevocable Trusts include an Irrevocable Life Insurance Trust (ILIT), a Qualified Personal Residence Trust (QPRT) and a Charitable Remainder Trust (CRT).

 What is an Irrevocable Life Insurance Trust or ILIT?